vVahe/Lezu/README.md

 Lezu is a service which allows users to create and train with their own vocabulairy lists to learn new words in mulitple languages.

-Visit the deployed version of Lezu here <-- (coming soon)
+Visit the deployed version of [Lezu](http://lezu.eu-west-2.elasticbeanstalk.com)

 # How to run Lezu locally on your machine